zjxhz/puzzles/README.md

 ﻿## Summary

 This project contains puzzles that interest me.
-Currently it has only one puzzle: [bus-driver-planning](http://careers.quintiq.com/puzzle.html#the-challenge).
+Currently it has only one puzzle: [the bus-driver-planning challenge](http://careers.quintiq.com/puzzle.html#the-challenge).

 This project uses Gradle.
 To play with it, follow the steps below: